IBM/dbb-zappbuild/docs/the-git-based-process-you-need-for-mainframe-development-DRAFT/introduction.md

 Some aims and assumptions which guided our recommendations include:

+- The workflow and branching scheme should both scale-up and scale-down.
+  - Small teams with simple and infrequent changes will be able to easily understand, adopt and have a good experience.
+  - Large busy teams with many concurrent activities will be able to plan, track and execute with maximum agility using the same fundamental principles.

 - Planning and design activities as well as code development aim to align to a regular release cadence.

 - There is no magic answer to managing large numbers of 'in-flight' changes, so planning assumptions should aim as much as possible to complete changes quickly, ideally within one release cycle.

 - We know it is sometimes unavoidable for work to take longer than one release cycle and we accommodate that as a variant of the base workflow.

 The target audience of this document are Mainframe DevOps architects and SCM specialists interested in learning how to design and implement a CI/CD pipeline with a robust and state-of-the-art development workflow.